Rachelcassar/personalwebsite/content/authors/admin/_index.md

 title: Rachel Cassar
 ---

+I am a newly appointed Research Support Officer within the University of Malta's department of Physiology and Biochemistry.
+My role will see me learning MRI analysis and software such as Matlab and MRtrix, in order to investigate connections between neural and behavioural data.

-I am a psychology PhD student and a member of the Face Research Lab at the University of Glasgow.
-I have now submitted my thesis and am anticipating a date for my viva.
-My PhD investigates the methodologies and theoretical explanations used in the study of perceived facial similarity in mate choice, i.e. whether couples look alike.
+Until recently, I was a psychology PhD student and member of the Face Research Lab at the University of Glasgow.
+I have submitted my thesis and am now (Aug 2022) anticipating a date for my viva.
+My PhD investigates the methodologies and theoretical explanations used in the study of perceived facial similarity in mate choice.
 My research interests include experimental psychology, evolutionary psychology, kin recognition, perception, as well as gender and social inequalities.

-Throughout my PhD I have worked part-time as a research assistant on projects on face perception, education and gender inequalities.
-I am currently working as a research assistant at the University of Stirling on a project investigating care-giving in human and non-human primates (chimpanzees).
+Throughout my PhD I worked part-time as a research assistant on projects on face perception, education and gender inequalities as well as care-giving in human and non-human primates (chimpanzees).
 I am proficient at creating face stimuli using WebMorph, MorphAnalyser and Photoshop and have created both human (2D and 3D) and non-human primate (2D) facial stimuli for use in online and eye tracking studies.
-I use R to conduct all my data wrangling and analyses, most of which are reproducible and openly available.
+I use R to conduct all data wrangling and analyses, most of which are reproducible and openly available.

 I first studied accountancy and finance in Malta, before switching to a career in science in Glasgow.
 I have two dogs who occupy most of my heart and free time.
-I also enjoy learning about different cultures, design, yoga, knitting and coding in R. In the run up to my viva, I have been spending my free time learning Python and searching for postdoctoral and data science roles that align with my interests in quantitative data analysis.
+I also enjoy learning about different cultures, travelling, design, yoga, knitting and programming in R. I have recently moved to Malta to start a new role which will soon be my first postdoctoral position held.
+Get in touch for any questions or research chats :)